2017 for Docker: the king is dead, long live the king?

 Throughout 2017 Docker, Inc has made multiple questionable decisions, which may heavily impact the future of the company.
 What did 2017 bring for Docker?

-The bad thing is, being one of Silicon Valley most favoredraising up to $250 million dollars through several rounds of VC funding, Docker, Inc followed the same behavioral lines as many of them.
+The bad thing is, being one of Silicon Valley most favored startups that was bathing in money raising up to $250 million dollars through several rounds of VC funding, Docker, Inc followed the same behavioral lines as many of them.

-1 mistake was trying to master the container management market through.
+1 mistake was trying to master the container management market through continuous promotion of Docker Swarm.
 Docker Swarm itself is not bad and may have better performance than Kubernetes at large scales, but Kubernetes has a stronger community, thus ensuring better reliability.
 Docker, Inc gave up in the end and implemented the out-of-the-box support for Kubernetes last November, the fact we have already covered in a post on our blog.

-The 2nd mistake was the way they handled the release of the.
+The 2nd mistake was the way they handled the release of the Moby project.
 It is actually like a “Lego set” that provides all the components and tools needed to build container management platforms, with Docker built on top of them.

 The great thing is any company can build their custom platforms combining their bespoke components with readymade solutions like containerd and swarmkit, with Moby repo being a construction yard.